LogoA General One-Shot Multimodal Active Perception Framework for Robotic Manipulation: Task-Oriented Optimal Viewpoint Prediction

 Framework Overview

-Overall framework of the proposed method, illustrated with robotic grasping in viewpoint-constrained environments: (a) sampling and evaluating candidate viewpoints to obtain the optimal viewpoint for each object, followed by dataset construction via domain randomization; (b) training the MVPNet based on the constructed dataset; and (c) deploying the trained network and conducting comparative evaluations.
+Overall framework of the proposed method, illustrated with robotic grasping in viewpoint-constrained environments: (a) sampling and evaluating candidate viewpoints to obtain the optimal viewpoint for each object, followed by dataset construction via domain randomization; (b) training MVPNet based on the constructed dataset; and (c) deploying the trained network and conducting comparative evaluations.

 Network Architecture